The Epic Frustrations of The Case Against Adnan Syed: What We Learned and Where We're Left

 "I think that Jay knew where the car was the way he knew everything—someone told him," Chaudry says.

-The discovery of Hae's car, purportedly six weeks after Adnan and Jay abandoned it in that lot, gets a deep dive from Luke Brindle-Khym and Tyler Maroney, private investigators commissioned to review the evidence against Syed.
+The discovery of Hae's car, purportedly six weeks after Adnan and Jay abandoned it in that lot, gets a deep dive in the show from Luke Brindle-Khym and Tyler Maroney, private investigators commissioned to review the evidence against Syed.
 First they spoke to a longtime resident of the neighborhood who insisted that no unfamiliar car would've been parked there all that time without someone calling 311 or police.

 Brindle-Khym and Maroney also enlisted a turf physiologist, Dr. Erik Ervin from the University of Delaware, to help determine whether the grass under Hae's car had the characteristics of grass that had a car parked over it for six whole weeks.